-Around 1970, General Electronics took a step that proved to be a ‘game-changer for the air conditioning industry.
+Around 1970, General Electric took a step that proved to be a ‘game-changer for the air conditioning industry.
 They started using aluminum to make coils.

-The cost of using aluminum was much lower than that of copper, which significantly reduced the total cost of luxury equipment such as air conditioners and brought consumers into the affordability range.
+The cost of using aluminum was much lower than that of copper, which significantly reduced the total cost of luxury equipment’s such as air conditioners and brought consumers into the affordability range.

-Since then, a new debate has arisen about which material or metal is better for making coils.
+Since then, a new debate has arisen about which is better for making coils.

 We will figure out the differences between copper coil and aluminum coil based on some key parameters as explained below.